rafalwrzeszcz-wrzasqpl/pl.wrzasq.parent/src/site/markdown/guide/plugins.md

 ## `org.graalvm.nativeimage:native-image-maven-plugin`

-Native image building (if enabled) generates an image with name of the project as executable during packaging.
+Native image building (if enabled) generates an image with name with extension `.bin`.

+## `pl.wrzasq.parent:parent-nativelambda-plugin`

+Lambda package is generated with same name as native image but with `.zip` extension.

 # Profiles